hrchu/pymogilefs/README.md

 Note that it is recommended to create a resource instance for each thread / process in a multithreaded or multiprocess application rather than sharing a single instance among the threads / processes.

+## Known issues
+* The timeout option only effect store node connections.
+Tracker timeout is hard coded.

 ## Acknowledges
 There are a few Python client projects for MogileFS around, however, these projects seem to be outdated and abandoned.